ELTE-DH/NoSketch-Engine-Docker/README.md

 3. Compile all corpora listed in [`corpora/registry`](corpora/registry) directory using the docker image: `make compile`
     - To compile _one_ corpus at a time (overwriting existing files), use the following command:
       `make execute CMD="compilecorp --no-ske --recompile-corpus CORPUS_REGISTRY_FILE"`
+    - If you want to overwrite all existing indices automatically when running `make compile` set any value for `FORCE_RECOMPILE` env variable e.g. `make compile FORCE_RECOMPILE=y`

 ### 3a.
 Run the container